History of Melbourne Knights FC: Champions of Australia

 1994/95 was the season when the long-awaited breakthrough was made.
 Once more the club was a dominant force during the season, the side played a style of football that was head and shoulders above the rest.
 The club started the season on fire, winning its first 7 matches, a record that is yet to be broken.
-Unfortunately long-time captain Josip Biskic left the club after round 20, signing with Malaysian club Selanagor FA.
+Unfortunately long-time captain Josip Biskic left the club after round 20, signing with Malaysian club Selangor F.C.
 Coach Mirko Bazić using his contacts in Croatia brought in import Krešimir Marušić to cover the loss, and he had an immediate impact for the club.
 The club won the Minor Premiership, its fourth in 5 seasons.

 The Knights had a sluggish start to its finals campaign, losing to Adelaide City over 2 legs.
-But the club soon made up for it, making the Grand Final after defeating South Melbourne FC 3–2 in the Preliminary Final in a thrilling match at Olympic Park, with Mark Viduka scoring a hat-trick.
+But the club soon made up for it, making the Grand Final after defeating South Melbourne FC 3–2 in the preliminary final in a thrilling match at Olympic Park, with Mark Viduka scoring a hat-trick.
 So for the third time the club met Adelaide City in the Grand Final, but this time in Adelaide at Hindmarsh Stadium.
 The Knights were dominant, winning 2–0 with goals from captain Andrew Marth and striker Joe Spiteri.
 It was an impressive season for the club, claiming the treble that year; the Cup (where they defeated Heidelberg United 6–0 in the final), the Minor Premiership and the League.
 They were the only side to have achieved the feat until 2009, when A-League side Melbourne Victory also won the domestic treble.
 The tag of choker was finally put to rest for the Melbourne Knights.
 Mark Viduka had another phenomenal season, this time scoring 21 goals and once again took out the treble of individual awards.
 No other player before or since has been such a dominant force on the national competition.
 But just as in the previous season there was controversy with Viduka missing 4 matches, which crucially including the first 2 matches of the finals series, due to international duty with the Australian Youth team.